-In addition to the prerequisites of the Folder Object protocol [MS-OXCFOLD], the Exchange Access and Operation Permissions protocol requires that the client be connected to the server by using credentials that belong to a user that has FolderVisible permissions for the folder to read the Permissions List, and FolderOwner permissions to modify the Permissions List.
+In addition to the prerequisites of the Folder Object Protocol [MS-OXCFOLD], the Exchange Access and Operation Permissions Protocol requires that the client be connected to the server by using credentials that belong to a user that has FolderVisible permissions for the folder to read the Permissions List, and FolderOwner permissions to modify the Permissions List.

-Before sending any of these requests to the server, the client MUST have successfully logged on to the server by using RopLogon, as specified in [MS-OXCROPS], and have a valid LogonID.
+Before sending any of these requests to the server, the client MUST have successfully logged on to the server by using RopLogon, as specified in [MS-OXCROPS] section 2.2.3.1, and have a valid LogonID.